futurist/proposal-maybe/README.md

 You should not use Maybe if you still use undefined/null as a state (the traditional, old way).

+The above code maybe not a good practice in the real world, but as a possible usage of combine `Maybe` and `Promise`.

 ## References

 https://2ality.com/2021/01/undefined-null-revisited.html